 sudo a2enconf phpmyadmin

-After executing the above entries please type the following in terminal to restart the Apache service:
+After executing the above entries please type the following in the terminal to restart the Apache service:

 sudo systemctl restart apache2